-2.2 Intended use
+2.2 Intended Use

-The machine may only be used to saw wood and wooden objects.
+The chainsaw may be used for cutting wood and wooden objects only.

-Do not use the machine for any other purpose - risk of accidents!
+Do not the machine for any other purpose - risk of accidents!

-Do not modify the machine in any way - this may increase the risk of personal injury.
-STIHL excludes all liability for personal injury and damage to property caused while using unauthorised attachments.
+Never attempt to modify your saw in any way since this may increase the risk of personal injury.
+STIHL excludes all liability for personal injury and damage to property caused while using unauthorized attachments.